 CLUE: Your tummy says it’s time to eat!

 IN THE BAG: Bead necklaces

 CLUE: Dancing in the dark…Ohh La La! (from this song that was popular last year) It’s time for flashlight limbo!
-Flashlight limbo directions on Spoonful.
+Flashlight limbo directions.

 WHAT WE DID: Listened to music and played flashlight limbo

 IN THE BAG: Glow bracelets

 CLUE: Don’t get bored!
 Time to pick a board game and play, play, play!
 Don’t forget to make time for something sweet to eat!

 WHAT WE DID: Played a board game and ate our dessert – chocolate eclairs!